DependableSystemsLab/AutoPatch/Passes/README.md

 # LLVM Passes
 ## Purpose
 AutoPatch relies on 2 LLVM passes to perform its instrumentation and compilation.
 The first pass, `AutoPatchFirstPass`, is responsible for instrumentation and is used in the [`instrument.sh`](../Scripts/instrument.sh) script.
-The second pass, `AutoPatchSecondPass`, completes the instrumentation and prepares the LLVM IR for compilation, all of which is done in the [`analysis.sh`](../Scripts/analysis.sh) script.
+It adds trampolines in four areas of the function: the function entrance, after/inside complex loops, after/inside complex branches, and after the the function call.

+The second pass, `AutoPatchSecondPass`, is meant to be run after a security vulnerability (CVE) is discovered in the function.
+Taking in the patched function, it selects the best trampoline to generate the hotpatch.
+It produces an executable to be run.

 Both passes are written in C++ and are located in the `Passes` directory.
 ## Adding passes to LLVM